ustream/api-docs/_posts/android/0.6.0/README.md

 void onRestricted();

 /**
-* The provided Ustream Player SDK key is invalid or this key is not authorized to access this content.
+* The provided IBM Video Streaming Player SDK key is invalid or this key is not authorized to access this content.
 */
 void onInvalidApiKey();